testingisdocumenting/znai/td-documentation/documentation/features/tables.md

 :include-table: table.csv

+# JSON

+Same directive can be used to display data from a `JSON` file representing a table data.

+    :include-table: table.json

+So the following `JSON` file

+:include-file: table.json

+renders as this table

+:include-table: table.json

+# Alignment and Width

 By default column width is auto calculated to fit the values inside.
 But you can control the width with the extra options

     :include-table: table.csv {Price: {width: 200}, "Description": {width: 400}}